 National Football League: Tennessee Titans – Tennessee’s franchise team is one of 32 teams participating in the prestigious National Football League (NFL).
 In 1999, the team moved into the 68,800-seat coliseum located on the east bank of the Cumberland River downtown, known as Nissan Stadium.

 National Hockey League: Nashville Predators – Music City has taken to the “Preds” following the team’s debut in the Bridgestone Arena in 1998.
 Nashville has matured into a solid franchise, known for its hard-hitting, never-give-up style of hockey, as well as its supportive and boisterous fans.

-Pacific Coast League Baseball: Nashville Sounds – The 2005 PCL Champion Nashville Sounds are playing at a new ballpark at First Tennessee Park for the 2015 season.
-Located in Downtown Nashville, near the Bicentennial Capitol Mall, First Tennessee Park is set between Third and Fifth Avenues between Jackson and Harrison Streets.
+Pacific Coast League Baseball: Nashville Sounds – The 2005 PCL Champion Nashville Sounds are playing at a new ballpark, First Tennessee Park.
+Located in downtown Nashville, near the Bicentennial Capitol Mall, First Tennessee Park is set between 3rd and 5th Avenues between Jackson and Harrison Streets.
 A portion of the ballpark is located on the land on which Sulphur Dell Ballpark sat from 1870 to 1969.
 The professional baseball team has operated since 1978.
 The Nashville Sounds is an AAA affiliate of the Oakland A’s and member of the 16-team Pacific Coast League.